Working in New Zealand while and after you study as an international student

 When to apply

-Once you have received your final academic results, your eligibility to graduate from your programme is confirmed by your faculty.
+Once you've received your final academic results, your eligibility to graduate from your programme is confirmed by your faculty.
 You can then apply for a Post Study Work Visa before your current student visa expires.

-If you are applying for a Post Study Work Visa from offshore after your current student visa has already expired, you must apply no later than 3 months after the end date of your student visa for the qualification you have completed.
-If you are a PhD student, the deadline to apply from offshore is no later than 6 months after the end date of your student visa for a doctorate qualification.
-You have the option to apply for a Post-Study Work Visa after submitting your thesis.
-However, this doesn’t apply to research master's students who have submitted their dissertation.
-Research master's students can only apply for a Post Study Work Visa after their dissertation has been marked, official results are available, and eligibility to graduate from the programme is confirmed by the faculty.
+PhD students have the option to apply for a Post Study Work Visa after submitting their thesis.
+This doesn’t apply to research master's students who have submitted their dissertation.
+Research master's students can only apply for a Post Study Work Visa after their dissertation has been marked, official results are available and eligibility to graduate from the programme is confirmed by the faculty.

-Immigration New Zealand will check your records to ensure that you are applying in time.
+Immigration New Zealand will check your records to ensure that you're applying in time.

 At the time of your Post Study Work Visa application, you need to provide evidence that you have genuine access to at least NZD$5,000 to live on while you are in New Zealand.